taiwensaf/alisa-examples/Documentation/BasicRequirementSpecificationGuidance.md

 ]
 ```
 We also add the feature as an AADL abstract feature to the component type representing the system (see above).
 In the end we will have captured all the external interaction points of the system.
-> When looking at the specification of SCS we may notice that we have an interaction point for incoming electrical power, and for the excerted force, but no representation for observations about the state of the controlled system (observed variable).
+> When looking at the specification of SCS we may notice that we have an interaction point for incoming electrical power, and for the applied force, but no representation for observations about the state of the controlled system (observed variable).

 ### Parameterized Requirements ###
 Often you will need to make adjustments to requirements, typically it is the change of a value rather than the full description of the requirement.
-We support this by allowing you to specify *constants*  that can then be referenced in the requriement description, a predicate specification, and as parameter to the invocation of a verification.
+We support this by allowing you to specify *constants*  that can then be referenced in the requirement description, a predicate specification, and as parameter to the invocation of a verification.
 Constants can be defined at the beginning of the requirement set to be referenced by any requirement in the set, or they can be defined local to a specific requirement.
 >We also support the definition of global constants.
 See [ReqSpec Technical Report](https://resources.sei.cmu.edu/asset_files/TechnicalReport/2016_005_001_464378.pdf) for details.

 A constant declaration consists of the keyword **val**, optionally a type, and the desired value.
 Numeric values can have measurement units.
-Any of the unit literals defined by an AADL **units** property typecan be used.
+Any of the unit literals defined by an AADL **units** property type can be used.

 > The **description** can consists of a sequence of strings, referenced to constants, and the keyword **this**. **this** acts as placeholder for the name of the model element the requirement applies to.